 Next to heating and cooling, water heating is typically the largest energy user in the home.
-As homes have become more and more energy efficient during the last 20 years, the percentage of energy used for water heating has steadily increased.
+As home water heaters have become more and more energy efficient during the last 20 years, the percentage of energy used for water heating has steadily increased.
 A Parker & Sons Technician can help you select the water heater that can best reduce water heating costs and increase comfort in your Phoenix area home.

 There are numerous factors to consider when choosing a new water heater, including type (solar, tankless or storage), capacity, efficiency, and cost.

-Capacity.Don’t buy a water heater bigger than you need.
-Although some consumers base their purchase on the size of the storage tank, the peak hour demand (or first-hour rating, FHR) is actually more important.
+Capacity.
+Do not buy a heater larger than you need.
+Although some consumers base their purchase on the size of the storage tank, the peak hour demand (or qualifying first time, FHR) is actually more important.
 The FHR is the measure of how much hot water the heater will deliver in an hour and is required by law to appear on the Energy Guide label.
 Your Parker & Sons Technician will perform a capacity test to determine the right size water heater for your home.

 Efficiency.
 The energy efficiency of a storage water heater is indicated by its “Energy Factor” (EF).
 The higher the EF, the more efficient the water heater.
 Gas water heaters have an EF between 0.50 and 0.60, with some high-efficiency models around 0.80.
 Other features to look for are tanks with at least 1.5 inches of foam insulation and energy efficiency ratings shown on the Energy Guide labels.